mmzeynalli/RISC-V/docs/uj_type.md

+# UJ-TYPE

 Here is the list of U-type and J-type commands and their decomposotion:

 ### Upper immediates